mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/requestCancelled_owner.PNG)

 **SMS**
-<blockquote>A request for your '%car.name%' by %borrower.name% at %request.startdate% has been cancelled.
-See %request.url%</blockquote>
+> A request for your '%car.name%' by %borrower.name% at %request.startdate% has been cancelled.
+See %request.url%

 ### Declined Request (Borrower)